frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ### list local clusters

 Later in this analysis, we will need to search for cluster co-occurences on a per-sample basis.
-We quickly generate clusters and a list of cluster seeds with `swarm` and store the results (reminder: everything is done at the sample level in that first part of the pipeline).
+For each sample, we quickly generate clusters and a list of cluster seeds with `swarm` and store the results.
 Here we use `swarm` for the first time, I will give more details when `swarm` will be used to process the whole dataset (pooled samples), in the second part of the pipeline.